 Kafue National Park

-In Kafue, Zambia’s oldest and biggest park, I spent an enthralling week at Busanga Bush Camp following Busanga’s famous tree-climbing lions across a half-drowned landscape of endless grasslands filled with zebras and antelopes and bugling cranes.
+In Kafue, Zambia’s oldest and biggest park, I spent an enthralling week at Busanga Bush Camp following Busanga’s famous tree-climbing lion across a half-drowned landscape of endless grasslands filled with zebra, antelope and bugling cranes.

 But the one place that draws me back again and again is the incomparable Luangwa Valley, an immense offshoot of the Great Rift Valley.
 It is so wide that only on the clearest days can you see the dim blue outline of the Muchinga Escarpment that marks its western limits, and every mile is filled with wildlife.